Volvo V90

-The Volvo V90 is a mid-size luxury wagon manufactured and marketed by Swedish automaker Volvo Cars since 2016.
-Two months after the introduction of the sedan model, the V90 was revealed at the Geneva Motor Show in March 2016.
-Its sedan variant is called the Volvo S90.
+The Volvo V90 is a mid-size luxury wagon manufactured and marketed by Swedish automaker Volvo Cars from 2016 to 2025.
+Two months after the introduction of the sedan model, the Volvo S90, the V90 was revealed at the Geneva Motor Show in March 2016.

 Models

 V90

 The V90 is offered with various trim levels.
 In the United States the V90 was only available by special order, with dealers focusing on the V90 Cross Country.

-In 2021, it was announced that the V90 would no longer be sold in the United States, starting with the 2022 model year.
+In 2021, it was announced that the V90 would no longer be sold in the United States, with 2021 being the final model year.

 V90 Cross Country

 Previewed before the 2016 Paris motor show, the V90 Cross Country is a raised height, AWD version of the V90 designed for use on rough terrain, unsealed roads and for light off-road usage.

 V90 Cross Country Ocean Race

-A special version of the V90 Cross Country was announced 30 October 2017 to celebrate the 2017–18 Volvo Ocean Race.
+A special version of the V90 Cross Country was announced on 30 October 2017 to celebrate the 2017–18 Volvo Ocean Race.
 The car has unique orange touches on the front and rear bumper, carbon fibre interior trim and orange stitching and seams and seat belts.
 It also has a detachable flashlight mounted in the trunk.

 In the US market 84 were sold in total (41 as 2018 models, and 43 as 2019 models).
 In addition, of those sold in the US, 7 had the integrated rear child booster seats for the 2018 model year, and only 1 for the 2019 model year.